OpenMPDK/dss-ecosystem/README.md

 discover_endpoint = 'http://127.0.0.1:9001'
 ```

-If you are working with a new TESS clusters, you need to prime one of the cluster
+If you are working with a new DSS clusters, you need to prime one of the cluster
 to contain a cluster config file for client library to discover cluster topology.
 In order
 to do it, pick a cluster to create a bucket named "dss" and upload a file named "conf.json"
 to it.
 See conf.json example in the source tree.